PlatformAwareProgramming/CloudClusters.jl/README.md

 ### Working with cluster contracts

-As shown in the previous examples of using the ___@cluster___ macro, _CloudClusters.jl_ supports _cluster contracts_ to specify _assumptions_ about _features_ of clusters, with special attention to the types of VM instances comprising cluster nodes.
+As shown in the previous examples of using the ___@cluster___ macro, _CloudClusters.jl_ supports _cluster contracts_ to specify _assumptions_ about cluster _features_, with special attention to the types of VM instances comprising cluster nodes.

 Cluster contracts are a set of key-value pairs ```k => v``` called _assumption parameters_, where ```k``` is a name and ```v``` is a value or [_platform type_]().
 A predefined set of assumption parameters is supported, each with a _name_ and a default value or _base platform type_.

-The set of assumption parameters currently supported are listed [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/blob/decarvalhojunior-fh-patch-1-README/README.md#list-of-instance-feature-parameters), providing a wide spectrum of assumptions for allowing users to specify the architectural characteristics of a cluster to satisfy their needs.
-Note that assumption parameters are classified in cluster and instance parameters, where _instance parameters_ are the assumption parameters considered in the instance resolution procedure (_resolve_).
+The currently supported set of assumption parameters is listed [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl/blob/decarvalhojunior-fh-patch-1-README/README.md#list-of-instance-feature-parameters), providing a wide spectrum of assumptions for users to specify the architectural characteristics of a cluster to satisfy their needs.
+Note that assumption parameters are classified into cluster and instance parameters, where _instance parameters_ are the assumption parameters considered in the instance resolution procedure (_resolve_).

 In the case of ```my_first_cluster_contract```, the user uses the assumption parameters ___node_count___ and ___nodes_machinetype___ to specify that the required cluster must have four nodes and that the VM instances that comprise the cluster nodes must be of the ___t3.xlarge___ type, offered by the AWS EC2 provider.
-This is a direct approach, the simplest and least abstract one, where the resolution procedure, triggered by a call to __@resolve__ , will return the EC2's ___t3.xlarge___ as the VM instance type that satisfies the contract.
+This is a direct approach, the simplest and least abstract one, where the resolution procedure, triggered by a call to __@resolve__, will return the EC2's ___t3.xlarge___ as the VM instance type that satisfies the contract.

-On the other hand, ```my_second_cluster_contract``` employs an indirect approach, demonstrating the ability of the resolution procedure to find the VM instance type from a set of abstract assumptions.
+On the other hand, ```my_second_cluster_contract``` employs an indirect approach, demonstrating that the resolution procedure may look for a VM instance type from a set of abstract assumptions.
 They are specified using the assumption parameters __accelerator_count__, __accelerator_architecture__, and __accelerator_memory__, asking for cluster nodes with eight GPUs of NVIDIA Ada Lovelace architecture and at least 512GB of memory.
 Under these assumptions, the call to ___@resolve___ returns the __g6.48xlarge__ instance type of AWS EC2.

 #### List of assumption parameters